agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 Here's the complete workflow from user query to verified results.
 Each step is optimized and reliable.
-The human-in-the-loop retry gives users control when results are partial.
+The human in the loop retry gives users control when results are partial.
 This balance of automation and control is key.
+[PAUSE:1500]
+Let's walk through a concrete example.
+The user runs stats dash agent search "renewable energy" with a minimum of ten statistics.
+Here's what happens behind the scenes.
+First, the orchestrator validates the input.
+Is the topic non-empty?
+Is ten a reasonable target?
+Then it calls the research agent, which searches thirty U R Ls via Serper.
+Next, the synthesis agent processes fifteen plus pages, extracting over four hundred fifty thousand characters of total content.
+It uses the L L M to extract fifty plus candidate statistics from this corpus.
+Then comes the critical verification stage.
+Each candidate is independently validated.
+Out of fifty candidates, twelve verify successfully, which is a sixty percent verification rate.
+The orchestrator checks: twelve is greater than or equal to ten, so the quality threshold is met.
+Finally, it formats the output as J S O N and returns it to the user.
+Total time: around forty five seconds.
+The entire process is logged, observable, and reproducible.
 [PAUSE:2500]
 -->